vigliensoni/vigliensoni.com/content/portfolio/43-trasnmediale23.md

 ### Acknowledgements

-Big thanks to the following sound and music artists for their insightful feedback.
+I thank the following sound and music artists for their insightful feedback:

 - Alejandra Pérez
 - Esteban Maestre
 - Maar Colasso
 - Mariá Portugal

-And to these other artists for their support:
+And these other artists for their support:
 - Carola Redondo
 - Juan Sáez